Detecting And Repairing A Sewer Leak On Your Drain System

 Because leaking water can be hard to diagnose, a dye test is often recommended to pinpoint the source.
 Many times pipes or water service lines are replaced, only to discover they were not the source of a leak.
 Contrary to what most people think, sewer water is not always dirty or discolored.
 Hence, it often gets mistaken for a water supply line leak.

-Standing water in your yard can be from a sewer leak
+Standing water in your yard can be from a leaking sewer pipe

 sewer leak